Health Benefits for Nannies and Other Household Employees

 You would offer the FSA and designate an open enrollment period where your employee can determine the amount of money they expect to spend on healthcare items for the upcoming year.
 That amount will be divided into regular payroll deductions and allocated to their FSA account.

-To be reimbursed from their FSA account, your employee would submit receipts for qualifying medical expenses.
-FSA funds can cover vision expenses, prescription drugs, orthodontic procedures, dental charges, X-rays, blood work, health plan deductibles and co-pays, chiropractic charges, and other medical-related expenses.
+To be reimbursed from their FSA account, your employee would submit receipts for their qualifying medical expenses.

 Health Savings Accounts (HSA)